DIY Mod PodgeTravel Memory Boxes & Travel Memory Map Project

 Our family LOVES traveling and pretty much any extra money we might save goes in a fund for traveling.
 I was absolutely thrilled to partner with Oriental Trading for this project.
-They sent me all the materials that I needed to make a Travel Memory Map and Travel Memory Boxes so that I can creatively store all of our travelling memories.
+They sent me all the materials that I needed to make a Travel Memory Map and Travel Memory Boxes so that I can creatively store all of our traveling memories.
 I have been wanting to make these for ages and finally had some extra time over the holiday break.
 But please feel free to pin it for later when you have some downtime for crafts!

 I was absolutely thrilled with the options for travel crafts on Oriental Trading – there were SO many things I had a hard time picking!
 I still want to buy their Roadtrip License Plate sign to hang in my office too!
 This was a HUGE project to make all of this and I’m going to try to squeeze it into ONE post – so FIRST I will share with you how I made the Travel Memory Map and LASTLY I will share with you how I made the Travel Memory Boxes!